evangelistalab/forte/docs/sphinx/methods/dsrg.rst

 The following input performs a DF-DSRG-MRPT2 calculation on nitrogen molecule.
 This example is modified from the df-dsrg-mrpt2-4 test case.

-.. warning:: In test case df-dsrg-mrpt2-4, :code:`SCF_TYPE` is specified to :code:`PK`, which is incorrect for a real computation.

 ::

     import forte